Sbarro Logo

 Sbarro: Brand overview

 Sbarro is a private restaurant chain founded by native Italians whose crowning dish is pizza.
-It generates revenues of $180 million.
-The Sbarro logo can be seen on 600 hundred outlets in 28 countries.
+It generates $180 million in revenue.
+The Sbarro logo can be seen on 600 outlets in 28 countries.

 The pizzeria began its history in New York City.
-Residents loved the savory cuisine of the immigrants from Naples, which allowed the Sbarro family to open several more locations.
+Residents loved the immigrants’ savory cuisine from Naples, which allowed the Sbarro family to open several more locations.
 The main locations were major shopping malls and airports, which provided high foot traffic.
-The business flourished until MidOcean Partners bought it, followed by two bankruptcies.
+The business flourished until MidOcean Partners bought it, after which it filed for bankruptcy twice.
 The company gradually recovered after 2015.

 Meaning and History